abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

   - value of the right child is always greater than the parent node
     - this means if I keep going to the right, the number or the value of the node constantly increases

+- It's somehow similar to `Quick Sort` algorithm, where we have a `pivot` point and all the values to the left of the `pivot` are less than the `pivot` and all the values to the right of the `pivot` are greater than the `pivot`

 - **Advantages:**

   - searching, look-ups and inserting which here is `O(log(n))` **(not guaranteed! as we may have unbalanced-search-tree)** which is much faster as we won't loop like in arrays (better than `O(n)`)